rotati/rails-reactjs-docker-example/README.md

 * Have the tests run as part of the docker-compose process (in separate containers)
 * Setup integration testing for the applications
 * Have development environment working without needing CORS by using reverse proxy Nginx
+* Use RDS for the Postgres database in Production
+* Deploy the frontend to cloud front
+* Document the API using Swagger (https://www.sitepoint.com/do-the-right-thing-and-document-your-rails-api-with-swagger/)